Avira vs Avast | The ONLY Comparison You Should Read in 2018

 Avira vs Avast: Which Offers Cleaner User Interface?

-An attractive visual appearance and a clean navigation is something everyone loves, and both Avira and Avira won’t disappoint you if that is what you prefer too.
+An attractive visual appearance and a clean navigation is something everyone loves, and both Avira and Avira won’t disappoint you if that is what you prefer, too.

-The green color shows that everything is fine and no further action is needed on your part while red signals a problem.
+The green color shows that everything is fine and no further action is needed on your part while the red signals a problem.